hujhax/austin-improv-wiki/Franz & Dave.md

 Franz & Dave is a duo consisting of [[Brad Hawkins]] and [[Chris Allen]], playing the roles of Franz Kafka and David Lynch.

 ## History
 Franz & Dave was conceived in the Hideout's green room during a show sometime in early 2011.
-The duo debuted as part of [[ColdTowne]]'s Shakedown, hosted by [[Brett Tribe]].
+The duo debuted as part of [[ColdTowne Theater|ColdTowne]]'s Shakedown, hosted by [[Brett Tribe]].
 They played to an audience of six that night.

 ## More Information
 * [http://facebook.com/franzanddave Franz & Dave's Facebook page.]